TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/030 Edit Todo Page.md

 It's a longer code block, with several things to notice.

 **Lines 1-2**: Here we define the int property to hold the ID of the Todo we wish to edit.
-Remember, the value for this property was provided through the URI to the page: in the @page directive, we specified "/{id:int}".
-Because the property has the same name (ignoring case) as the uri parameter, and is marked with the parameter attribute, the value from the uri will be pasted into the property when the page is accessed.
+Remember, the value for this property was provided through the URI to the page: in the @page directive, we specified `/{id:int}`.
+Because the property has the same name (ignoring case) as the URI parameter, and is marked with the parameter attribute, the value from the URI will be pasted into the property when the page is accessed.

 **Lines 4-6**: Various properties. `dto` will hold the data of the Todo we wish to edit, and then the modified data. `msg` is as always for user feedback. `users` is used in a drop down to select a User, if we wish to reassign a Todo to a different User.